by Amba Wilkes

 If you’ve dipped your toes into the direct to consumer (DTC) waters, you’ll already know there’s a whole new eCommerce world just waiting to be explored.
 Whether your DTC project is underway or you’re considering this selling model, there’s more to it than simply building an eCommerce website.

-Speaking to Statement’s managing director and all-round retail specialist, Dan Conboy, he shared his invaluable advice on navigating the challenges and opportunities that DTC presents so you can make your project a success from start to go-live and beyond.
+Speaking to Statement’s managing director and all-around retail specialist, Dan Conboy, he shared his invaluable advice on navigating the challenges and opportunities that DTC presents so you can make your project a success from start to go live and beyond.